bitrise-io/devcenter/_articles/reviews/debugging-your-build-locally.md

 ## Testing with the Bitrise CLI

 After doing a full clean git clone, run a build locally, using the [Bitrise CLI](https://www.bitrise.io/cli).

 1. [Install the Bitrise CLI](/bitrise-cli/installation/).
 2. [Download](/builds/bitrise-yml-online/) your app’s `bitrise.yml` file from [bitrise.io](https://www.bitrise.io/).
 3. Run the build with: `bitrise run <workflow-name>` (for example, `bitrise run primary`).

-This should help to reproduce the issues in most cases, and allow you to attempt to debug them on your own machine.
+This should help reproducing the issues in most cases, and allow you to attempt to debug them on your own machine.

-If the build succeeds under these conditions, contact our support!
+If the build succeeds under these conditions but still fails on Bitrise, contact our support!

 {% include message_box.html type="important" title="Running iOS tests" content="

 * Make sure that you run the tests in the same simulator as the one [bitrise.io](http://bitrise.io/) runs.
 If you use the Bitrise CLI to run the tests locally this is not required, that uses the same configuration.
 * If you’re debugging an iOS unit/UI test issue, please make sure to **reset the iOS Simulator** (in the Simulator app, select the **Simulator** menu bar item -> then **Reset Content and Setting**)."%}

 {% include message_box.html type="important" title="Android projects" content="If you still can’t reproduce the issue locally, you might also want to delete the `$HOME/.gradle` (hidden) directory, to clear your Gradle caches.
 (Quick Terminal / Command Line command: `rm -rf $HOME/.gradle`)"%}

-## Download and use the Android/Linux environment
+## Using the Android/Linux environment locally

-**This only works if your project uses the Android/Linux environment.** If you do, that’s awesome, as **you can download and use the exact same environment** as the one your build is running in on [bitrise.io 70](https://www.bitrise.io/)!
+If your project uses the Android/Linux environment, you can download and use the exact same environment as the one your build is running in on [bitrise.io](https://www.bitrise.io/).

-To do this, please follow this guide: [https://bitrise-io.github.io/devcenter/docker/run-your-build-locally-in-docker/](https://bitrise-io.github.io/devcenter/docker/run-your-build-locally-in-docker/ "https://bitrise-io.github.io/devcenter/docker/run-your-build-locally-in-docker/")[ 88](https://bitrise-io.github.io/devcenter/docker/run-your-build-locally-in-docker/)
+[Follow our guide](/docker/run-your-build-locally-in-docker/) to make it work!

-**Note**: for best efficiency you should first do a **clean git clone** (as described above -> **Testing with a full clean git clone**) and run `docker` from there, so that files which are in your `.gitignore` won’t affect the build, and the build can run the way how it runs on [bitrise.io 70](https://www.bitrise.io/).
+{% include message_box.html type="info" title="My message" content="Ideally, you should first do a **clean git clone** and run `docker` from there, so that files which are in your `.gitignore` won’t affect the build, and the build can run the the same way as on [bitrise.io](https://www.bitrise.io/)."%}

-## Still doesn’t work

-Please report the issue at [https://discuss.bitrise.io/c/issues/build-issues](https://discuss.bitrise.io/c/issues/build-issues "https://discuss.bitrise.io/c/issues/build-issues")[ 84](https://discuss.bitrise.io/c/issues/build-issues) - we’ll try to help as soon as possible!